• Product development

 Web app development

-All SaaS are web-based software, but not all web apps are SaaS.
-The way they are accessed, deployed, managed, and scaled makes them different from each other.
+While all SaaS platforms are web-based software, not all web apps qualify as SaaS.
+How they are accessed, deployed, managed, and scaled sets them apart.
 Differing from SaaS, web apps are independent of third parties and are more prone to customisation.

 So, if your idea requires a specific amount of customisation, you should consider building a web application.